The Standing

 What this refused to claim

-• The reporting layer is where most practitioners spend their attention. — The cited evidence did not support this claim as stated.
+• The platform numbers are immediate, granular, and available at a glance. — The cited evidence did not support this claim as stated.

 Rival readings